SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

 Many GoCD system environment constants are defined in source file [SystemEnvironment.java](https://github.com/gocd/gocd/blob/master/base/src/main/java/com/thoughtworks/go/util/SystemEnvironment.java).
 Looks like GoCD does not support IP range based ACL(Access Control List) even though there is a class called "GoAcl" in [GoAcl.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/security/GoAcl.java) which only determines if a username is contained in a list of authorizedUsers.
 It is used in method readAclBy() in [GoConfigService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/GoConfigService.java) to create a list of authorizedUsers to access a particular stage of some pipeline.
 In addition, it is used in method hasOperatePermissionForStage() in [SecurityService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/SecurityService.java) to determine if a particular user has operate permission for a particular stage of some pipeline.

-**Checklist item 2**
+**Checklist item 2: source materials validation components**
 TBD

 **Checklist item 3: backup/restore components**
-BackupsController.java is the main source code for user to perform the backup process in GoCD.

-setupRoutes method handles backup content type, verify backup confirm and authentication processes.

-create method handles request and response.
-Backup server runs based on the current user name and inform user the backup result.

-verifyConfirmHeader method verify request to see if it is satisfied in certain condition.
+[BackupsController.java](https://github.com/gocd/gocd/blob/master/api/api-backups-v1/src/main/java/com/thoughtworks/go/apiv1/admin/backups/BackupsController.java) is the main source code for user to perform the backup process in GoCD. setupRoutes method handles backup content type, verify backup confirm and authentication processes. create method handles request and response.
+Backup server runs based on the current user name and inform user the backup result. verifyConfirmHeader method verify request to see if it is satisfied in certain condition.

-backupConfigRepresenter.java is code that allows user to configure backup settings for the GoCD server.

-toJSON method and fromJSON method contain JSON object with information that lets user know about backup process is success or not.
+[BackupConfigRepresenter.java](https://github.com/gocd/gocd/blob/master/api/api-backup-config-v1/src/main/java/com/thoughtworks/go/apiv1/backupconfig/representers/BackupConfigRepresenter.java) is code that allows user to configure backup settings for the GoCD server. toJSON method and fromJSON method contain JSON object with information that lets user know about backup process is success or not.

-**Checklist item 4**
+**Checklist item 4: poll material source components**
 TBD

-**Checklist item 5**
+**Checklist item 5: pipeline workflow components**
 TBD

-**Checklist item 6**
+**Checklist item 6: web ui component**
 TBD

 **Checklist item 7: material update sub-system(MCU) component**
-ServerMaintenanceModeControllerv1.java is the main source code to determine which the internal subsystems and processes continue to work.

-enableMaintenanceModeState method handles the existing maintenance mode state and notice user with certain information by checking the existingMaintenanceModeState first to see if the server is available in maintenance mode.
+(ServerMaintenanceModeControllerv1.java)[https://github.com/gocd/gocd/blob/master/api/api-server-maintenance-mode-v1/src/main/java/com/thoughtworks/go/apiv1/servermaintenancemode/ServerMaintenanceModeControllerV1.java] is the main source code to determine which the internal subsystems and processes continue to work. enableMaintenanceModeState method handles the existing maintenance mode state and notice user with certain information by checking the existingMaintenanceModeState first to see if the server is available in maintenance mode.

-Comparing to the enableMaintenanceModestate method, disableMaintenanceModeState method works in the opposite way, it handles the existing maintenance mode state and notice user with certain information if the server is available.

-getRunningJobs method return information about the current running job instances.
+Comparing to the enableMaintenanceModestate method, disableMaintenanceModeState method works in the opposite way, it handles the existing maintenance mode state and notice user with certain information if the server is available. getRunningJobs method return information about the current running job instances.
 In this method, each running pipe line instance in the GoDashboardPipeline is collected and return as a list object.

-**Checklist item 8**
+**Checklist item 8: pluign extension point component**
 TBD

-**Checklist item 9**
+**Checklist item 9: authorization component**
 It seems that authorization component of GoCD mainly involves two source files: [SecurityService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/SecurityService.java) and [GoConfigService.java](https://github.com/gocd/gocd/blob/master/server/src/main/java/com/thoughtworks/go/server/service/GoConfigService.java).
 Based on method isAdmin() in [SecurityConfig.java](https://github.com/gocd/gocd/blob/master/config/config-api/src/main/java/com/thoughtworks/go/config/SecurityConfig.java) there are three ways to get Administrator permission in GoCD:
 !isSecurityEnabled() means no authentication is enabled after initial GoCD installation by default.